navegotel/openratecache/SETUP.md

 ## Requirements ##
 OpenRateCache does not require a lot of resources if all you want to do is play around for testing and integration.
-Any Linux common Linux distro for x86-64 will do.
+Any common Linux distro for x86-64 will do.

 OpenRateCache contains two web services and does not come with rc.d